CompNeuroTchuGroup/TchuSNNet/README.md

 ## Tests

-We provide eight tests to reproduce published results with the code.
+We provide twelve tests to reproduce published results with the code and test that the code functions as intended.
 Please see [here](README_Tests.md) for more details.
+All tagged versions are fully tested, although it is recommended to use the latest version due to earlier bugs.

 ## Parameter Files